LiberTEM/LiberTEM/docs/source/udf/advanced.rst

-This non-trivial example from :class:`~libertem.udf.blobfinder.SparseCorrelationUDF` creates a :class:`~libertem.job.masks.MaskContainer` based on the parameters in :code:`self.params`.
-This :class:`~libertem.job.masks.MaskContainer` is then available as :code:`self.task_data['mask_container']` within the processing functions.
+This non-trivial example from :class:`~libertem.udf.blobfinder.SparseCorrelationUDF` creates a :class:`~libertem.common.container.MaskContainer` based on the parameters in :code:`self.params`.
+This :class:`~libertem.common.container.MaskContainer` is then available as :code:`self.task_data['mask_container']` within the processing functions.

 .. testsetup::

-    from libertem.job.masks import MaskContainer
+    from libertem.common.container import MaskContainer
     import libertem.masks as masks

 .. testcode::